-The International Yoga Festival, Rishikesh is a celebration of Yoga, the age old Indian science of health and wellness.
-The great sage Patanjali, penned down the science, laid down the minute rules and techniques of the activity.
-Yoga was primarily developed as a medium to attain harmony of body, mind and soul.
-Yoga is not just different yogic postures or breathing techniques, it is a way of life.
-Around the world, Yoga has changed lives with its holistic techniques.
-International Yoga Festival is a wonderful opportunity to introduce Yoga in one's life.
-The week-long event detoxifies and purifies the body, mind and soul.
+The International Yoga Festival in Rishikesh celebrates Yoga, the ancient Indian science of health and wellness.
+The great sage Patanjali penned down the science and laid down the activity's minute rules and techniques.
+Yoga was primarily developed as a medium to attain harmony of body, mind, and soul.
+Yoga is not just different yogic postures or breathing techniques even it is a way of life.
+Around the world, Yoga has changed lives with its holistic practices.
+International Yoga Festival is a wonderful opportunity to introduce Yoga to one's life.
+The week-long event detoxifies and purifies the body, mind, and soul.

 History of International Yoga Festival

 International Yoga Festival was started in the year 1999 in Rishikesh, Parmarth Niketan Ashram.
-The early meditative classes were held under the guidance of Pujya Shri Swami Veda Bharat Ji, while the Yoga asanas were taught by Yogacharya Shri Bharat Bhushan Ji.
+The early meditative classes were held under the guidance of Pujya Shri Swami Veda Bharat Ji, while Yogacharya Shri Bharat Bhushan Ji taught the Yoga asanas.

-Since its inception, there has been no looking back.
-The popularity of the yoga festival grows every passing year.
 The 2010 edition became the most successful event as it witnessed a maximum number of participants.
-The credit for the success of the festival coincides with the auspicious event of Maha Kumbh Mela which took place during the same time of the year.
-The popularity of the festival keeps growing as more and more discover the benefits of yoga.
+The credit for the festival's success coincides with the auspicious occasion of Maha Kumbh Mela, which takes place during the same time of the year.
+Moreover, the festival's popularity keeps growing as more and more discover the benefits of Yoga.

 Grounded in the authentic origin of Yoga, the International Yoga festival encompasses all traditional yoga lineages of India.
 Masters of yoga schools and styles impart their knowledge to the participants of the festival.